sysustrange/microservices-demo/README.md

 # Microservices-demo

 This is a project repo from Junlin and Tiancan.
 This project is designed for students to get familiar with the microservice infrastracture.

-All the steps and reports in this project are stored in the Wiki page.
-If you have some goals as we did, those will definitely be a good guide for you.
+We have achieved :

+1. Deploy Microservices Demo
+2. Set up Ambassador API Gateway
+3. Set up OPA